ELECTRONIC PRESS KIT

 Still on crutches, he dug out all of his music gear and wrote his first completed song in years as a way of coping.
 It re-awakened him as an artist.
 He sold his house, moved back to the city, and began working with producers.
 Eventually, the singles The Little Things, Predator, and Don’t Kill Me were released.

-Chris’s new EP Far Away Objects drops on all platforms on January 28, 2022.
-Filled with baroque and symphonic pop stylings, Far Away Objects will be an existential and cosmological journey, as well as a clarion call to listeners to live authentically and realize their full potential before it’s too late.
+Chris’s new EP Far Away Objects dropped on all platforms on January 28, 2022.
+Filled with baroque and symphonic pop stylings, Far Away Objects is an existential and cosmological journey, as well as a clarion call to listeners to live authentically and realize their full potential before it’s too late.